 Morningstar puts its faith in Coke’s substantial brand power and long-term future earnings potential.
 Now that the bottling refranchising effort is complete.

 Furthermore, with Coke’s low dividend growth.
 I would like to be at the higher end of my desired dividend yield range to justify additional purchases.

-I personally would only buy more Coke stock at a dividend yield of at least 4%.
-A 4%+ dividend yield would give us a Coke stock price of $41 per share.
+So, I personally would only buy more Coke stock at a dividend yield of at least 4%.

 Is Coke Stock Overvalued?